google-research/federated/differential_privacy/README.md

-# Federated EMNIST and StackOverflow Baseline Experiments with differential privacy.
+# Federated EMNIST and StackOverflow Baseline Experiments with differential privacy

 Note: This directory is a work-in-progress.